Daweet/Daweet.github.io/_posts/2020-05-13-Python-Kinematics-Motion-Diagram-Tutorial.md

 > Car: $$xC = 45 t$$
   Tropper: $$xT = 0.5*3.0(t-1)^2$$

-When trooper overtakes the car, the distance covered by the trooper and car. will be the same,  i.e $xC=xT$, and noting that the trooper began her journey a second later, the equations of motion takes the form: $t^2-32t+1=0$
+When trooper overtakes the car, the distance covered by the trooper and car. will be the same,  i.e $$xC=xT$$, and noting that the trooper began her journey a second later, the equations of motion takes the form: $$t^2-32t+1=0$$

 ```python